Help the Government of Canada organize its website!

 Emission of Toxic Substances to Air

-Toxic substances, when released to the air, are known to have harmful effects on human health, wildlife and biological diversity.
-For instance, toxic metals and organic pollutants can be inhaled or deposited onto the soil and into water, where they can enter the food chain and accumulate in body tissues.
-These substances can also be transported over great distances through the air.
+Toxic substances in the air can increase the risk of harmful effects on human health, wildlife and biological diversity.
+For instance, toxic metals and organic pollutants can be inhaled or deposited onto the soil and into water, where they can enter the food chain and accumulate in body tissues of living organisms.
+Some of these substances can also be transported over great distances through the air.

 National and regional emissions of these substances are provided, with emissions broken down by source.
 A comparison of Canadian mercury emissions to those of other countries is also presented.